kinode-dao/kinode-book/src/apis/kernel.md

 # Kernel API

-The kernel takes only a few types of requests, and generally the capability to message the kernel will not be available to userspace applications.
+The kernel accepts  only a few types of requests (TODO: which?).
+Generally, userspace applications will not have the cabaility to message the kernel.

 ```rust
 pub enum KernelCommand {